Six Weeks In Fiji

 I emailed to my friend Roger.
 "The Fijians are such a charming people so long as I can spend money on them.
 They are fabulous rhythmic dancers."

-guests for the shocks ahead.
-But in the age of social media and Trump, she need not have worried.
+At the reception at Cultural Village, I paid by visa,150 dollars.
+The Fiji lady guide's first instruction was.
+"Before the missionaries came, Fiji was a terrible country."
+She said it with pride and a knowing smile.
+That was to prepare her effete Western guests for the shocks ahead.
+But in the age of social media, she need not have worried.
 When she spoke of gory tales of human sacrifices at the Fijian temples, a Samoan lady earnestly reminded her.
 Since our Lord Jesus Christ was sacrificed for our sins, there has been no need for human sacrifices.

 The next day, I took a taxi ride to Nadi.
-The taxi drivers did no have visa card service.
+The taxi drivers did not have visa card service.
 From bad experiences, I approached nervously the Smugglers Cove ATM.
 I had an ASB and a BNZ visa card in case of disaster.
 A hotel manager sensed my nervousness and offered assistance.
 I took it gladly.
 I withdrew over a hundred dollars without mishap.

 The taxi drivers who hang out at Wialoaloa Beach are always alert and always very polite.
 We arranged a modest price for Nadi before we left.
 I did that every time before I entered a taxi having been stung in China.
 As we drove onto the highway, the taxi driver enthused on taking me at a bargain price to see the sights in Suva.
 I declined truthfully that I couldn't afford it.
 He drove me to a somewhat lifeless dusty town.
 Nadi had seen much better days and was now in terminal decline.
 I left the taxi at a sim card shop.
-I got a Fiji sim card inserted in my mobile. to last me a month.
+I got a Fiji sim card inserted in my mobile to last me a month.
 Then I went for a walk.
 I saw an upstairs massage parlour.
 I truly had a stiff back from the flight and my dormitory.
 I knocked at the parlour's door.
 An old Chinese lady scurried out.
 She was the only Chinese person I had so far seen in Fiji.
 Roger who had lived in Fiji before the depredations of Colonel Rabuka told me.
 He saw many Chinese.
 They have appeared to have one way or another fled from Fiji to anywhere.
 I said full body massage for half an hour.
-She successfully discounted the price for one hour for fifty Fiji dollars.
+She successfully discounted the price for one hour for fifty dollars.
 Like Alan Dershowitz, I said to her.
 "I will keep my underpants on before we start.
 I emphasised before.
 She gave the Oriental smile.

 As she massaged me, she put her finger to her lips and pointed to my tiddly bits.
 I declined.
 If my funds were ample, I would have done the same with an old lady.
 That would be my only massage in Fiji under her expert hands.